OSS-Enthusiasts/brackets-php-beautify/README.md

 Apache-2.0

 ## Contributions
 Contributions and suggestions are very welcome and wanted.
-I try to respond to pull requests within 48 hours.
+We try to respond to pull requests within 48 hours.
 For more information see [CONTRIBUTING.md](https://github.com/nadchif/brackets-php-beautify/blob/master/CONTRIBUTING.md).